"I have a new philosophy. I’m only going to dread one thing at a time."

 Kim looked up.
 She leaned back a little, released her long, black hair from its messy bun, and assumed the Mom Look.
 “You’re angry.”

 “I’m not,” I replied as I edged towards the doorway like a baseball player trying to steal a base.
-This was why I avoided her and her conversations.
-More often than not, they turned into confrontations.
+This was why I avoided her.
+Conversations, confrontations… it was a thin line with my mom.

 Kim took off her reading glasses and set them on her paperwork, then stood.
 I considered making a run for it, but a moment of hesitation was all she needed to round the counter and face me.
 “You’ve seemed off ever since you came home from college.
 I thought you had friends there?”

 “I do.”
 Or I did.
 They were the kind of “friends” that were great to call up at 2AM to drink and smoke weed, but by fall they wouldn’t even remember my name.
 It was a blessing and a curse, more one than the other.
-I wasn’t sure which.
+I couldn’t tell which.

 “So you just don’t want to be home, is that it?”

-Talking with my mom was like an interrogation; she’d fire questions off, file the answers away for future analyzing.
-I hated being asked questions.
+Talking with my mom was like an interrogation; she’d fire questions off, file the answers away for future analyzing, then quote them back to me as ammunition.
+Living with a lawyer was rough when I hated being asked questions.
+Whether those two were related was probably something worth analyzing.

 “No,” I answered.
 I prayed to every dead god that she’d let it drop.